antzGames/OpenVAT-for-Godot/README.md

 `update_instance_alpha(instance_id: int, alpha: float)`

-If you want to change the animation offset of an instance, so that different instances playing the same aninmation track are not syncronized, use:
+If you want to change the animation offset of an instance, so that different instances playing the same animation track are not syncronized, use:

 `update_instance_animation_offset(instance_id: int, animation_offset: float)`